Ferry from Nærøyfjorden to Gudvangen

 The ferry trip along Nærøyfjorden to Gudvangen is something everyone should experience while in the area.
 Safely placed on UNESCO's World Heritage List, this is one of the most spectacular stretches of fjord and mountain in the country.
-The ferry that sails along it leaves from Kaupanger and ends up in Gudvangen.
+The ferry leaves from Kaupanger and ends up in Gudvangen.
 It carries both passengers and cars.
 In high season, you should book a place by 15.00 the day before.

 From Underdal, continue to Flåm and the best known stretch of railway in Norway - the Flåm Railway.
 The line is 20 km long and took 20 years to build.
 The track winds its way up some of the wildest of natural surroundings.

 From Flåm, drive on to to Lærdal.
 You can either drive over the mountain to Lærdal or take the longest road tunnel in the world (24.5 km).
 We recommend the mountain route: the views are wonderful.